TheRamenChef/wicks/README.md

 # wicks

+### This tool is still pending approval from the TVTropes staff, and is mostly untested.
+Do not use it before those issues are resolved.

 This is a command-line tool to help make wick checks on [TVTropes](https://tvtropes.org).
 To use it, enter:

     java WickCheck [WikiWord]